 - Ground Transportation: Any personnel transporting explosives must have a commercial driver's license with hazard materials endorsement and follow proper DOT regulations.
 Only two people including the driver may ride in the vehicle hauling explosives. - Air Transportation: Explosives may be transported by both fixed wing and rotor wing aircraft.
 This is at the pilot's discretion and airport authorities must give prior approval for takeoff and landing of transport aircraft.
-Reference NWCG Standards for Aviation Transport of Hazardous Materials, PMS 513 at: https://fs-prod-nwcg.s3.us-gov-west- 1.amazonaws.com/s3fspublic/publication/pms513.pdf?VersionId=CFF5j3RvzQEX6PVlyIrp2Tgh
+Reference NWCG Standards for Aviation Transport of Hazardous Materials, PMS 513.